St Stephen's Church, Old Radnor

 St Stephen's Church is a Church of England parish church in Old Radnor, Powys, Wales.
 It was constructed in the 15th century in perpendicular gothic style on the site of a 6th-century church.
-Although much restored and rebuilt, it may have the oldest church organ in the United Kingdom; the organ case, although later, is also very early.

 It is a grade I listed building.

+The organ is listed as being of exceptional interest.
+The instrument itself is mainly 19th century; however, its elaborate wooden case is very early.

 History

 Since there is no other church of St Stephen in Wales, it is speculated that the original church might have been dedicated to Ystyffan, a member of the royal family of the Kingdom of Powys, with a number of churches dedicated to him.
 Following the Norman conquest of Wales, the Normans might have incorrectly believed that Ystyffan was a Welsh reference to Saint Stephen and rededicated the church to the Protomartyr as he was a popular saint with the Normans.
 In the 1200s, the church was transferred to the Mortimer Family.
 In 1401 it was destroyed after being burned during the Glyndŵr Rising.
 Despite the fire, the very large pre-Norman baptismal font, which might be as old as 8th century, survived.
 It was rebuilt shortly afterwards and the font reinstalled.
 The new church building was reconstructed with embrasures in the merlons on the parapet, which has led to suggestions that it was intended to be a fortified church.
 However, beyond the embrasure which was uncommonly used for decoration, there is nothing else on the building that suggested that it was fortified.
 When it was reconstructed alongside the high altar, there was room for five chantry altars, though one was later shut off to become the vestry.
 In 1993, the church was granted Grade I listed status.

 In the 15th century, a new stained glass window was installed in the church featuring Saint Catherine.
 Also installed in the church at the time were symbols relating to King Edward IV of England including the White Rose of York and the Black Bull of the Duke of Clarence.
 In the 16th century, the church underwent renovations with tributes to the House of Tudor.
 New choir stalls were installed and a new roof was fitted over the nave with Tudor Roses.
 A new Welsh tracery was also installed during this time.
 The rood screen is also notably fine.